Skip to main

 “Where do you want to live next fall?”

 Students need to thoughtfully consider the advantages and disadvantages of living on campus versus living off campus.
 The University of Kentucky strongly recommends that all first and second-year students live on campus.
 Our Lexington community tells us that the best tenants for rental are those who have lived on campus at least their first two years.
-UK Housing has several options for upper-level and graduate students, including University Flats
+UK Housing has several options for upper-level and graduate students, including University Flats and Boyd Hall

 November